Olga-Konstantinova/pytest-coverage-cicd/README.md

 ## Usage

-The Github Action is stored in .github/workflows/pytest_coverage.yaml; process_pytest_coverage.sh is a custom made file from processing the coverage report
+The Github Action is stored in .github/workflows/pytest_coverage.yaml; process_pytest_coverage.sh is a custom made file for processing the coverage report and enforcing the coverage levels